Rawalpindi-Islamabad Metro Bus Timings, Route Map & Station List (2026)

 Current Status: The Rawalpindi-Islamabad Metrobus service is halted due to security measures for the SCO summit.
 This suspension impacts all routes, including feeder services.

-Expected Duration: The suspension will likely persist until the conclusion of the summit, and no exact date has been provided for when services will resume.
+Expected Duration: The suspension will likely persist until the conclusion of the summit, and no exact date has been provided for the resumption of services.

 Alternative Travel: Travellers are advised to make alternative travel arrangements and consider other modes of transportation.